Polyglot-K0/Noob_Rust/guessing_game/README.md

     // Calling the input/output we imported from the standard library
-    // In the next line - we ll call the stdin function from the io module io::stdin().read_line(&mut guess)
+    // In the next line - we ll call the stdin function from the io module

+    // the .read_line(&mut guess) - calls the read_line method on the standard input handle
+    // We re also passing one argument to read_line: &mut guess

+    io::stdin().read_line(&mut guess)
         .expect("Failed to read line.");